Quilling: Paper types

-Any type of paper can be used for quilling, however some will last for longer than others.
+Any type of paper can be used for quilling.
+However, some will last for longer than others.
 Specialist quilling paper is available on the consumer market in over 250 colors and dimensions.
 It can be divided into various categories, like solid-colored, graduated, two-tone, acid-free, and other assorted parcels of quilling paper.
-It is available in various dimensions, such as 1/8”, ¼” and 3/8" or 3mm, 5mm, 7mm, and 10mm paper parcels.
-5mm being the most widely used size.
+It is available in various dimensions, such as 1/8”, 1/4” and 3/8" or 3mm, 5mm, 7mm, and 10mm paper parcels, with 5mm being the most widely-used size.